 - Symptoms of granulomatous amebic encephalitis begin gradually and include confusion, headache, blurred vision, seizures, and skin sores.

-- Imaging tests and a spinal tap can help doctors rule out other causes, and when a skin sore is present, a sample is taken and examined under a microscope to look for amebas.
+- Imaging tests and a spinal tap can help doctors exclude other potential causes.
+When a skin sore is present, a sample is taken and examined under a microscope to look for amebas.
+Brain biopsy can also be diagnostic.

 - Doctors typically use a combination of drugs including miltefosine to treat the infection.